Radhika-Envision/Upmark/README.md

 previously, because it will automatically refer to the new file (provided the path in the source code has not changed).

-Finally, follow the process for creating a new AWS launch configuration and scaling group using the new instance to create the AMI.
+Follow the process for creating a new AWS launch configuration and scaling group using the new instance to create the AMI.
 Add it to the existing load balancer.
 After the new scaling group is active, delete the old one and ensure the old instances have stopped.

+Finally, if there have been any database schema changes, make sure the daemons are updated too.
+See [Recalculation daemon](#recalculation-daemon).

 **Important:** The old scaling group must be deleted, or some users will see the old site.